FarronF/limerick-council-meetings/meetings/2022/07/20-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting 20th June 2022.md

 development and the timeline for the completion of it.
 Members also highlighted the importance

-for consultation with adjoining households as part of this development process.--- 3
+for consultation with adjoining households as part of this development process.
+---
+3

 The Senior Executive Engineer, Active Travel responded to the queries.